emaste/diffoscope/CONTRIBUTING.md

 # Contributing

-The preferred way to report bugs about *diffoscope*, as well as suggest fixes and requests for improvements, is to submit reports to the issue tracker at:
+The preferred way to report bugs about *diffoscope*, as well as suggest fixes and requests for improvements is to submit reports to the issue tracker at:

     https://salsa.debian.org/reproducible-builds/diffoscope/issues